-To get to this point, we need to drop all blame, and instead spend our energy figuring out what we can do to resolve the conflict.
+To get to this point, we need to drop criticism and blame.
+And instead, spend our energy figuring out what we can do to resolve the conflict.
 If we focus on each other’s strengths, we can join forces to find a win-win answer, by asking solution-oriented questions: “What can I do to help?
 What do you expect from me?
 What can I expect from you?
 What’s the best solution that will serve both of us?”

-What to do when conflict blows up.
+When conflict blows up.

 Step 2.
 Do it for the kids.

 Step 3.
 Name the real issue.

 We can identify what we’re really arguing about by asking ourselves: “Why am I choosing to be upset?”
 It won’t work to say, “I’m angry because you did this!”
 That’s just a way to manipulate the other person into doing what we want.
-We need to examine what we believe about the person or the situation, because our belief is the source of our reaction, not the conditions.
+We need to examine whatever we believe about the person or the situation, because our belief is the source of our reaction, not the conditions.

 Step 4.
 Make it safe for everyone.

 Step 5.
 Take turns talking and listening.

 It won’t work to think: “How can I get this person to change for me?”
 But it will work to think: “How can I change?”
 Because as we change in relation to a situation, everyone else involved changes along with us.
 We need to ask ourselves: “What am I willing to give, and what would I like to receive in exchange?”
-And then share that with the other person in factual, neutralist statements.
+And then share that with the other person in factual, neutral statements.

 Step 6.
 Drop resistance.

 If we associate inner strength with force, we’ll push hard against what we don’t like, which will produce more problems.
 In the end, our efforts will work against us and we’ll miss out on finding our real power.
 How do we drop resistance?
 By letting people be who they are without wanting them to change for us.

 Step 7.
 Find common ground.

 Come follow me on Instagram!